jack-avery/ansible-tf2network/README.md

 These playbooks only work with [systemd](https://systemd.io/)-based hosts, which is the default for most Linux distributions.

 ### Mandatory setup
-1. Assuming you're using Ubuntu (WSL default), install Python, Ansible, and Docker using `sudo apt install -y python3 ansible docker.io`
+1. Assuming you're using Ubuntu (WSL default), install Ansible using `sudo apt install ansible`
 > NixOS users: a flake is provided for convenience, just run `nix develop`.

-2. On all `tf2` hosts (dedicated servers):
+2. On all hosts (dedicated servers):
-- 1. `sudo apt install -y docker.io docker-compose-v2` - Install Docker and Docker-Compose.
+- 1. `sudo apt install -y podman podman-compose` - Install Podman and Podman-compose.
-- 2. `sudo useradd -UmG docker tf2server` - Create the `tf2server` user with the `docker` role.
+- 2. `sudo useradd -Um tf2server` - Create the `tf2server`.
-- 3. `sudo loginctl enable-linger tf2server` - Enable systemd service lingering.
+- 3. `sudo loginctl enable-linger tf2server` - Enable systemd service lingering on the user.

-3. On your `metrics` host:
-- 1. `sudo apt install -y docker.io` - Install Docker.
-- 2. `sudo useradd -UmG docker tf2server` - Create the `tf2server` user with the `docker` role.

 Of course, don't forget to put your SSH public key in `/home/tf2server/.ssh/authorized_keys`.